brettmrice/Clinical-Hematology/index.md

 - book.bib
 - packages.bib
 description: |
-  Information presented is intended to help your preparation for ASCP BOC's Hematology content for the MLS, H, and SH certification exams.
+  Information intended to assist preparation for Clinical Hematology content on ASCP BOC's MLS, H, and SH certification exams
 biblio-style: apalike
 csl: "chicago-fullnote-bibliography.csl"
 ---

 # About {-}

-Information presented is intended to help your preparation for the Clinical Hematology content areas as described in <a href="https://www.ascp.org/content/board-of-certification/get-credentialed" target="_blank">ASCP BOC's</a> Content Guidelines for the MLS, H, and SH certification exams
+Information intended to assist preparation for Clinical Hematology content on <a href="https://www.ascp.org/content/board-of-certification/get-credentialed" target="_blank">ASCP BOC's</a> MLS, H, and SH certification exams Content Guidelines for the MLS, H, and SH certification exams

-It is recommend that you use this information as a supplement to the "Reading List" cited  by the <a href="https://www.ascp.org/content/board-of-certification/get-credentialed" target="_blank">ASCP BOC</a> for each certification
+You are recommend to use this information as a supplement to the "Reading List" cited  by the <a href="https://www.ascp.org/content/board-of-certification/get-credentialed" target="_blank">ASCP BOC</a> for each certification

+* <a href="https://www.ascp.org/content/board-of-certification/get-credentialed#us-certifications" target="_blank">Medical Laboratory Scientist, MLS(ASCP)</a>
+* <a href="https://www.ascp.org/content/board-of-certification/get-credentialed#us-certifications" target="_blank">Technologist in Hematology, H(ASCP)</a>
+* <a href="https://www.ascp.org/content/board-of-certification/get-credentialed#us-certifications" target="_blank">Specialist in Hematology, SH(ASCP)</a>

 ## Author {-}